Average Fixed Cost Definition

 AFC = $2

-- It is simple to calculate, as the fixed cost for the enterprise when divided by the total output produced by the company; resultant will be the AFC.
+- It is simple to calculate, as the fixed cost for the enterprise, when divided by the total output produced by the company; the results will be the AFC.

-- When there is an increase in the production of the company, then the AFC of the company falls.
+- When there is an increase in the company’s production, then the AFC of the company falls.
 So, there is the advantage of the increase in the output, and the profit of the company, in that case, will be more.

-- The number of the average fixed cost will help the company in determining the minimum amount of profit that it must earn per quantity of goods produced so that at least all the expenses of the company can be paid off.
+- The number of average fixed costs will help the company determine the minimum amount of profit that it must earn per quantity of goods produced so that at least all the company’s expenses can be paid off.

-- When there is a decrease in the production of the company, then the AFC of the company increases.
-So, there is a disadvantage of the decrease in the output.
+- When there is a decrease in the company’s production, then the company’s AFC increases.
+So, there is a disadvantage to the reduction of the output.

 - Sometimes the fixed cost is confused with the average fixed cost by the user of the value, which may not fulfill the purpose of the analysis.

-- There are two ways to calculate the average fixed cost in the company, i.e., either by dividing the total fixed cost with the total output or by subtracting the average variable cost of the company from the average total cost of the company.
+- There are two ways to calculate the average fixed cost in the company, i.e., either by dividing the total fixed cost by the total output or by subtracting the company’s average variable cost from the company’s average total cost.

-- With the increase in the production of the company, the AFC of the company falls, and the curve of the AFC will slope downwards continuously, from left to right.
+- With the increase in the company’s production, the AFC of the company falls, and the curve of the AFC will slope downwards continuously, from left to right.

-- It is different from the average variable cost, as AFC changes whenever there is a change in the quantity of the goods produced by the company but in case of the average variable cost, it remains the same even when there is a change in the quantity of the goods produced by the company.
+- It is different from the average variable cost, as AFC changes whenever there is a change in the quantity of the goods produced by the company.
+Still, in the case of the average variable cost, it remains the same even when there is a change in the quantity of the goods produced by the company.

-Thus the fixed cost refers to the fixed expenses per unit of production by the company.
+Thus, the fixed cost refers to the company’s fixed expenses per unit of production.
 The curve of the AFC will slope downwards continuously, from left to right.
-When there is an increase in the production of the company, then the average fixed cost of the company falls.
+When there is an increase in the company’s production, then the company’s average fixed cost falls.
 So, there is the advantage of the rise in the output, and the profit of the company, in that case, will be more.
-However, when there is a decrease in the production of the company, then the average fixed cost of the company increases, leading to a reduction in the profits of the company.
+However, when there is a decrease in the company’s production, then the company’s average fixed cost increases, leading to a reduction in the profits of the company.

-This has been a guide to what is Average Fixed Cost and its definition.
-Here we discuss how to calculate the average fixed cost using its formula along with examples, advantages, and disadvantages.
+This has been a guide to Average Fixed Cost and its definition.
+Here we discuss how to calculate the average fixed cost using its formula and examples, advantages, and disadvantages.
 You may learn more about finance from the following articles –